tolomea/rotarycraft/README.md

 You could also cache a bunch of stuff, every block would need a quick way to find the origin of it's network.
 Then at the origin you would need a list of every engine and machine and their gear differences with respect to the origin.
 That would let you skip gather for non topology changes, and work out the speed at each engine and machine.
-However to get the true transmitted torque I think you still have to run distribute, but that could be done less frequently as it's only needed for load limit checks.
+However to get the true transmitted torque for the individual shafts I think you still have to run distribute, but that could be done less frequently as it's only needed for load limit checks.

 I need to think some more to see if I can concoct a way of doing the calculation as block to block updates like redstone, I'm not optimistic about the chances of that being possible.